psb/bucklescript.github.io/docs/function.md

 [@bs.module "Drawing"] external draw : (string, ~useRandomAnimal: bool) => unit = "draw";
 ```

-Note how all three externals bind to the same JS function, `draw`.
+Notice how all three externals bind to the same JS function called `draw`.

 ### Trick 2: Polymorphic Variant + `bs.unwrap`

 If you have the irresistible urge of saying "if only this JS function argument was a variant instead of informally being either `string` or `int`", then good news: we do provide such `external` features through annotating a parameter as a polymorphic variant!
-Assuming you have the following JS function you'd like to bind to:
+Assuming you have the following JS function you would like to bind to:

 ```js
 function padLeft(value, padding) {